Banksia integrifolia subsp. monticola: Distribution and habitat

 Unlike the other B. integrifolia subspecies, B. integrifolia subsp. monticola occurs well inland, in the Blue Mountains between Mount Wilson and the New England National Park.
-It grows in fertile soils derived from igneous rock at altitudes above 650 metres, whereas the other subspecies occur only at altitudes below 500 metres, and are generally associated with infertile soils derived from sedimentary rock.
+It grows in fertile soils derived from igneous rock at altitudes above 650 m, whereas the other subspecies occur only at altitudes below 500 metres, and are generally associated with infertile soils derived from sedimentary rock.

 Cultivation and uses

 It is valued because of its frost hardiness.
 It has been planted in England.